HebaMa7moud/image_classification_AWS/README.md

 3- Deploy the optimized model to an endpoint and testing it with a sample image and get a prediction.

-The project summarize is givin in the following figure:

 ### Project Setup Instructions
 Setting up the environment for building the project and preparing your data for training your models as follow: